Exercise (stress) ECG

 Book now

-What is an exercise echocardiogram?
+What is an exercise ECG?

-What happens during an exercise echocardiogram?
+What happens during an exercise ECG?

-An exercise or stress ECG requires patients to attempt strenuous exertion using a treadmill or static bike.
-As such, patients will be required wear clothing and footwear that are comfortable to exercise in.
+An exercise or stress ECG requires patients to complete strenuous exertion using a treadmill or static bike.
+As such, patients will be required wear clothing and footwear suitable for exercise.
+Patients are welcome to get changed after they arrive at the EchoMed clinic if they prefer.

 treadmill used for exercise stress ECG